tomhsiao1260/hello-world-geometry/README.md

 ## Introduction

-A series guide from the bottom up for [Vesuvius Challenge](https://scrollprize.org/)
+A series guide for the 3D geometry stuff.

 ## Setup